 - Males over 40

-- Males with larger neck circumference and narrower airway
+- Males with larger neck circumferences and narrower airways

 Dr. Duling can identify patients possibly at risk for a sleep disorder and looks for other oral signs that there may be a sleep problem.
 She is able to evaluate your jaw structure and the airway.
 Also, she will look for other signs such as teeth that have damage or are flat.
 Many patients also grind their teeth, leading to these concerns.

 Typically, we use oral appliance therapy to treat sleep apnea.
 The appliance repositions the jaw so that the airway isn’t obstructed while you’re sleeping.
 Oral appliances can also help TMJ disorders and their symptoms.
 An uneven bite is one of the top causes of TMJ disorders.
 Repositioning the jaw can help you find relief from the pain and tension of TMJ.